Our History

 At the beginning of the 2015-16 season, the league changed its name to the CCHL2 and cut down to 16 teams from 22 teams which saw the removal of the Shawville Pontiacs, Akwesasne Wolves, Gananoque Islanders, Almonte Thunder, Morrisburg Lions, and Gatineau Mustangs.

-The CCHL2 consists of two divisions, the Martin Division and Richardson Division.
+The CCHL2 consisted of two divisions, the Martin Division and Richardson Division.
 The league offers a 52-game balanced schedule where everyone plays everyone at least once.
 The two Divisional Playoff champions battle for the Barkley Cup every April.

 In March 2017, the Pembroke Lumber Kings (CCHL) announced the purchase of the Prescott Flyers as their CCHL2 affiliate and relocating the team to Cobden and calling them the Whitewater Kings.
 Also in March, the Carleton Place Canadians (CCHL) announced the purchase of the Clarence Beavers and relocated them to Carleton Place, naming them the Carleton Place Junior Canadians.
 The Rockland Nationals of the National Capital Junior Hockey League will relocate to Clarence to fill in for the departed Beavers.
 The Metcalfe Jets will move to the National Capital Junior Hockey League and in return the Embrun Panthers will move up to the CCHL2.